 Taco and Tiramisu shares this Pasta Fredda dish for a classic Italian pasta salad.
 Farfalle blends deliciously with tomatoes, mozzarella, olives and marinated peppers.
 Image shown earlier in this article.

 Summer Greek Chickpea Salad from Occasionally Eggs has a light lemony dressing that highlights the veggie-packed meal.

-Veggie Dishes to Go
+Vegetarian Recipes to Go